mrglaster/G2SConverter/README.md

 # G2SConverter
-Convert models from GoldSource engine to Source engine with AI
+Convert models from GoldSource engine to Source engine with AIs

 ### Description